Monthly Members Activities

 Thursday, April 17 - GSMA members are invited to the annual Smokies Life reception during 64th Wildflower Pilgrimage in Gatlinburg, 5 p.m.
 Two of our featured authors from this newest edition of our award-winning magazine will present programs on their area of expertise.
 GSMA Board of Directors Chair Bill Hart will speak about Harvey Broome and his connection to the 50th anniversary of the enactment of the Wilderness Act, followed by Paul James, executive director of Ijams Nature Center in Knoxville, will give a short talk on the centennial anniversary of the passing of the last passenger pigeon.
 Refreshments will be provided.

-Saturday, May 10 - Noted national park hike leader Vesna Plakanas will lead a group of 20 on an "Ediable Plants & Mushrooms" hike in the Greenbrier section of the national park.
+Saturday, May 10 - Noted national park hike leader Vesna Plakanas will lead a group on an "Edible Plants & Mushrooms" hike in the Greenbrier section of the national park.
 While taking plants from the park is prohibited, Vesna will show participants what to look for outside the park.
+Participants will meet at 10 a.m. in the first parking lot for a 2- to 3-hour easy walk.
+Water, lunch and a field guide are recommended.

 Saturday, June 7 - Nightlife Exploration with Wanda DeWaard.
 Members are invited to explore the Smokies at night with local naturalist Wanda DeWaard.
 You'll be surprised at what the nighttime forest has to offer, from fireflies to glowing insects to nocturnal critters and birds.